You are here

 Graduates and guests will be directed by university police where to park on campus.
 Reserved parking will be available behind McCormick Center and Bakeless for persons who are handicapped or have trouble walking.
 Please request assistance from police officers covering the event.

-- All seating for guests will be on the Academic Quad.
+- All seating for guests will be in Mitrani Hall.
 Any number of guests may attend and seating is on a first-come first-served basis and may be obtained as early as 1 hour before each ceremony.
 The ceremony is expected to last approximately two hours.

 - The university police will be present for the duration of the day and guests should request assistance from them for parking or special needs.
-Individuals who cannot walk any distance can be dropped off in the Centennial parking lot, where there will be police and staff to assist.
+Individuals who cannot walk any distance can be dropped off in front of Haas Center, where there will be police and staff to assist.
 Disabled guests and the elderly can be assisted to their seats by commencement staff.
 Seating will be available for guests in wheelchairs along with one additional attendee.
-Please arrive in advance to allow time to be comfortably seated in this area.
 Interpreters for the deaf and hearing impaired will be signing both ceremonies.

 - Members of the graduating class and audience who leave during the ceremony distract not only from other audience members but also the people on the stage and are discourteous to those participants who have not yet crossed the stage.
 The audience is expected to remain in place until the platform party and faculty leave the stage at the conclusion of the ceremony.